DavidStevensonVtex/Ubuntu-Unleashed/ch12/README.md

 * -n - Displays information only about jobs that have changed status since the user was last notified of the status
 * -r - Restricts output to running jobs
 * -s - Restricts output to stopped jobs

+#### Running One or More Tasks in the Background

+`command &`

+A background process runs without any user input.

+You can input a list of serveral commands to run in the background.

+`a & b & c &`

+You can even use pipes within background processes, and you can combine multiples of each.

+`d & | e & f & g & | h &`

+Commands that are piped together are treated as one process.